peaqnetwork/bosch-xdk-integration/README.md

 1. Ensure that you have the XDK Workbench installed and set up.

-2. Clone or download this repository to your local machine.

 3. Open the project in XDK Workbench.

 4. Make sure you have your XDK 110 connected to your computer.